4.7. Image Classes¶

 [1, 3, 5, 7, 9, 15, 21, 27, 35, 45, 63, 105, 135, 189, 315, 945]

-As can be seen, all sizes are integer factors of 945.
+As can be seen, all sizes are integer factors contained in 945.
 All sizes are odd, so there is always a pixel/line/row for the image center.
-Without a center pixel/line/row the center position would be badly defined, either being offset or jumping around depending on numerical errors.
+Without a center pixel/line/row the center position would be ill-defined.

 because 945 is the size for all internally rendered images.

-These restricted pixel sizes lead to typically non-square pixels.
-But these are handled correctly by plotting and processing functions.
+These restricted pixel sizes lead to non-square pixel areas.
+But these are handled correctly by the plotting and processing functions in optrace.
 They will only become relevant when exporting the image to an image file, where the pixels must be square.
-More details are available in section Section 4.8.11.
+More details for this are available in section Section 4.7.11.

 To get a Illuminance image with 315 pixels we can write: